casact/chainladder-python/README.md

 To install using pip:
 `pip install chainladder`

-Note: This package has been tested with Python 3.4 and later.
+Note: This package has been tested with Python 3.6 and later.

-Package is coming soon to Anaconda...

 ## Documentation
 Please refer to the [Documentation](http://chainladder-python.readthedocs.io/) for source code documentation